we use ggplot2 for graphical representations

 coord_fixed()

-he figure confirms that the external locations do not receive any flow.
+The figure confirms that the external locations receive no flow.
 The median flow received by M, the central location, is significantly larger than other flows.
-The internal tiny circle for this location shows the 0.05 quartile: this indicates that for a few models in the list, the central location does not receive any flow.
+The tiny internal circle for this location shows the 0.05 quartile: this indicates that for a few models in the list, the central location does not receive any flow.
 This is illustrated for the first model of the list in the figure above.

 Statistics-oriented display

 In addition to the variability of the flows, we can display a numerical value for each spatial interaction model on a single plot.
-To facilitate this display, the collection of models first has to be integrated into a data frame-like model.
+To facilitate this, the collection of models first has to be integrated into a data frame-like model.
 This is done with the sim_df() function.

 models_df <- sim_df(models)